BAG History Group / History Festival May Program

 For bookings, please contact: Anne Hazell - email@example.com

 Travel back in time... by train

-Catch the train at Blackwood Railway Station to the Eden and Belair Stations.
-At each stop you will learn about the development and challenges faced by the early railway network and its value to the local districts and the state.
-Tour ends with Devonshire Tea.
-Limited Numbers.
+Catch the train at Belair railway station to Eden Hills and Blackwood stations.
+Learn about the development and challenges faced by the early railway network, first built 140 years ago, and its value to local districts and the state.
+Devonshire tea will be served at Blackwood station.

 COST: $5 plus train ticket if applicable

 Belair National Park - Off the Beaten Track

 Tour Australia’s second oldest national park in a minibus with a guide to sites of historic significance, some off-road that you may not have seen before.
 Learn about native flora, Indigenous & colonial history and visit unusual memorials.
 Visit Old Government House, a former Vice-regal summer residence.
 NB this activity involves some short distance walks on rough tracks.

 WHEN: Saturday 13 May 11:50AM - 5PM or

 COST: $35 Bus Tour Cost: (includes a.m /p.m. refreshments, includes all entry fees)